| Glen

 Water for mashing was then taken from the Cuckoo Well and

+added to the whisky’s distinctive character.
 The first licence holders were Robert Johnstone and Donald

 McLennan, trading as Ord Distillery Company.
 They both subsequently